AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-int-video/c-html5-aem-int-video-customizingviewer/r-html5-aem-int-video-customize-mainviewerarea.md

 ---
 description: The main view area is the area occupied by the interactive swatches.
 It is usually set to fit the available device screen when no size is specified.
-seo-description: The main view area is the area occupied by the interactive swatches.
-It is usually set to fit the available device screen when no size is specified.
-seo-title: Main viewer area

 solution: Experience Manager
 title: Main viewer area
-uuid: 3e04c578-dcb2-4034-8809-dc949be80097

 feature: Dynamic Media Classic,Viewers,SDK/API,Interactive Videos
 role: Developer,Business Practitioner
 ---